dariolah/nim-iup-examples/README.md

-# Nim GUI examples using UIP
+# Nim GUI examples using IUP

-Rewrite of UIP examples in Nim.
+Rewrite of IUP examples in Nim.

 For code explanation and more information visit <https://www.tecgraf.puc-rio.br/iup/>